Sunak gains valuable ally as Johnson camp challenged over scale of support

 She also assured Jeremy Hunt he could stay on as Chancellor if she won.

-Tory MPs will vote on Monday, and two candidates will be put forward to the Tory membership unless one pulls out, with a result being announced on Friday.
+Tory MPs will vote on Monday, and two candidates will be put forward to the party membership unless one pulls out, with a result being announced on Friday.

 Candidates have until 2pm on Monday to secure the 100 nominations, limiting the ballot to a maximum of three candidates.